-SEARCH FOR A PRIEST IN CHARGE
+SEARCH FOR A PRIEST (Half-Time)

-Search for a Priest in Charge
+Search for a Priest

 Welcome!
 We are currently seeking our next clergy leader, who will be a Priest in Charge with the possibility of becoming Rector after three years.
 This is a half-time position.